apt-007/abdal-anydesk-remote-ip-detector/README.md

 * The public IP address of the remote system.
 * The private IP address if the two systems are within the same local network.

+## 🛑 Affected Versions

+This vulnerability affects **AnyDesk version 8.1.0 and below**.
+As of now, there is no fixed version released to address this issue.

 ## ✅ Mitigation
 Unfortunately, there is currently no user-side fix for this vulnerability.
 To fully address this issue, an update or patch from AnyDesk’s development team is required.